aryeelab/guideseq/README.md

 - **Required Parameters**:
 	- `-m or --manifest`: Specify the path to the manifest YAML file
 - **Runnable Example**:
-	- `python /path/to/guideseq.py demultiplex -m /path/to/manifest.yaml`
+	- `python guideseq/guideseq.py demultiplex -m test/test_manifest.yaml`

-### `umitag` Reads (Manifest Required)
+### `umitag` Reads

 - **Functionality**: Given the demultiplexed files in the folder `output_folder/undemultiplexed` (where `output_folder` is specified in the manifest), umitag the reads for downstream consolidation.
 The forward and reverse files for each sample in the manifest are outputted to the `output_folder/umitagged` folder.
 - **Required Parameters**:
+	- `--read1`: Path to the forward demultiplexed reads file (FASTQ)
+	- `--read2`: Path to the reverse demultiplexed reads file (FASTQ)
+	- `--index1`: Path to the index1 demultiplexed reads file (FASTQ)
-	- `-m or --manifest`: Specify the path to the manifest YAML file
+	- `--index2`: Path to the index2 demultiplexed reads file (FASTQ)
+	- `--outfolder`: Path to the folder in which the output files will be saved
 - **Example Usage**:
-	- `python /path/to/guideseq.py umitag -m /path/to/manifest.yaml`
+	- `python guideseq/guideseq.py umitag --read1 test/data/demultiplexed/EMX1.r1.fastq --read2 test/data/demultiplexed/EMX1.r2.fastq --index1 test/data/demultiplexed/EMX1.i1.fastq --index2 test/data/demultiplexed/EMX1.i2.fastq --outfolder test/output/`

 ### `consolidate` PCR Duplicates